The Puggle is a strong and healthy little dog with an energetic spirit, a sense of humor, and an eagerness to please.

 Digging is also a problem within this hybrid breed.

 Puggles are very intelligent and moderately easy to train.
-They do have the tendency to be stubborn, so it’s important that the training sessions are fun and interesting.
+They do tend to be stubborn, so the training sessions must be fun and interesting.

 Puggles are food-oriented, so training sessions will be more productive if yummy treats are used as rewards.